CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms users would say: 'design agent tools', 'create tool descriptions', 'reduce tool complexity', 'implement MCP tools', 'tool consolidation', 'architectural reduction', 'tool naming conventions', 'agent-tool interfaces'.
-These are specific, varied, and realistic user phrases.
+These are specific and varied.

 3 / 3